Common Questions

 If you want to consolidate any additional eligible loans after the 180-day period, you must apply for a new Direct Consolidation Loan.

-Each loan that you take out has its own “tradeline” (i.e. account or line of credit) that is reported to the nationwide consumer reporting agencies.
-Depending on the number of years that you were in school, you may see several loans that will each display separately on your credit report.
-Note: This tradeline is not the same as your account number.
+Each loan that you take out has its own “tradeline” (indicating an account or line of credit) that is reported to the nationwide consumer reporting agencies.
+Depending on the number of loans you received, you may see several tradelines that will each display separately on your credit report.
+Note: The numbers associated with the tradelines are not the same as your account number.

 We begin reporting within 90 days of the loan entering our system.